Vestigiality

-In humans, the vermiform appendix is sometimes called a vestigial structure as it has lost much of its ancestral digestive function.
+In humans, the vermiform appendix was originally thought to be vestigial.
+However, recent research has determined it may still have useful functionality as a reservoir for beneficial gut bacteria.

 Vestigiality is the retention, during the process of evolution, of genetically determined structures or attributes that have lost some or all of the ancestral function in a given species.
 Assessment of the vestigiality must generally rely on comparison with homologous features in related species.
 The emergence of vestigiality occurs by normal evolutionary processes, typically by loss of function of a feature that is no longer subject to positive selection pressures when it loses its value in a changing environment.
 The feature may be selected against more urgently when its function becomes definitively harmful, but if the lack of the feature provides no advantage, and its presence provides no disadvantage, the feature may not be phased out by natural selection and persist across species.

 Examples of vestigial structures (also called degenerate, atrophied, or rudimentary organs) are the loss of functional wings in island-dwelling birds; the human vomeronasal organ; and the hindlimbs of the snake and whale.

 Overview

-The Darwin-tubercle (left) is a vestigial form of the ear tip (right) in the mammalian ancestors of humans—here shown in a crab-eating macaque.
+Darwin's tubercle (left) is a vestigial form of the ear tip (right) in the mammalian ancestors of humans—here shown in a crab-eating macaque.

 Vestigial features may take various forms; for example, they may be patterns of behavior, anatomical structures, or biochemical processes.
 Like most other physical features, however functional, vestigial features in a given species may successively appear, develop, and persist or disappear at various stages within the life cycle of the organism, ranging from early embryonic development to late adulthood.